WATCH: Suspect throws torch into Seattle cop car with officer inside

 CLICK HERE TO GET THE FOX NEWS APP

-The officer, Caleb Pomazon, has been with the department for one year.
+Pomazon has been with the department for one year.
 He is currently on paid administrative leave per department policy.